LOADING ...

 Bắt đầu làm bài nào

-Where rivers run and the mustang still is free.
+Where rivers run and disappear the mustang is free.

 By the Devil's and coyote hole in the wild Owyhee Range